d1g1talweb/Tautulli_Active_Streams/README.md

 ```
 ---
 ### 2️⃣ Kill Streams for a Specific Session
-Call the service for a specific user:
+Call the service for a specific session_id:

 ```
 service: tautulli_active_streams.kill_session_stream